And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 I'm not sure.

-I have called this the election of the forgotten man.
+You know, Nigel, on a very serious note, I have called this the election of the forgotten man.

-And for the last year on this program, and I've sworn I'm not going to give the statistics out anymore, because my audience knows him by heart.
+And for the last year on this program, and I've sworn I'm not going to give the statistics out anymore because my audience knows him by heart.

-The American people have suffered greatly under these liberal leftist, alt leftist policies of Obama.
+The American people have suffered greatly under these liberal leftist, alt-leftist policies of Obama.

-Obama has embraced the most radical elements like Black Lives Matter, occupy Wall Street, move on.org, etcetera, and they've embraced him and he's embraced them.
+Obama has embraced the most radical elements like Black Lives Matter, Occupy Wall Street, moveon.org, etc.

 And unfortunately, liberalism, leftism, globalism has not worked.

-And Americans, especially in the Rust Belt, were were the victims of bad government policies that hurt them, took away their opportunities, and hurt their families.
+And Americans, especially in the Rust Belt, were the victims of bad government policies that hurt them, took away their opportunities, and hurt their families.

 That's what this election was about.